shibisuriya/kf-lazy-jenkins/README.md

 # kf-lazy-jenkins

-Trigger Jenkins jobs from the cli!
+Trigger Jenkin jobs in Kissflow with 1/4 brain cells...

 ## How to install?